JuliusStoll/Website-v2/content/en/post/project_2/project_2.md

 ---
-title: 'Gift that keeps giving: Measuring regional trust with a field experiment across Europe'
+title: 'A gift that keeps giving: Measuring regional trust with a field experiment across Europe'

 # Summary for listings and search engines